 Purchasing travel insurance that covers you for theft, loss, accidents and medical problems before you leave home is highly recommended.
 If you plan on doing any adventure activities such as scuba diving, bushwalking or travelling in remote areas, check that you are fully covered under your policy.
 Remember to bring your insurance policy details and emergency contact numbers with you.

 Health and safety information

-Australia's public health care system is called Medicare and Australian hospitals provide world-class medical facilities and standards of care.
+Australia's public health care system is called Medicare, and Australian hospitals provide world-class medical facilities and standards of care.
 The Australian Government has Reciprocal Health Care Agreements with a number of countries, which entitle travellers to some subsidised health services.
-It is best to check your eligibility before you leave home and have appropriate travel insurance to cover your stay in Australia.
+It's best to check your eligibility before you leave home, and it's always important to have appropriate travel insurance to cover your stay in Australia.

 No special immunisations or vaccinations are required to visit Australia unless you have come from, or have visited, a yellow fever infected country within six days of your arrival.
 However, regulations and medical advice can change at short notice, so check with your doctor and the Australian Department of Health before you leave home.

 Prescription medicine brought into Australia for personal use is subject to controls and must be declared on your arrival.
 It is recommended you bring your prescription or a letter from your doctor outlining your medical condition and the medicine you are carrying.
 It is not necessary to declare medicine for personal use that does not require a prescription.
 If you need to obtain prescription medicine while you are here, a doctor in Australia must write the prescription.

 Travelling with a disability won't stop you enjoying all that Australia has to offer.
 If you have a medical condition or require assistance, you will find plenty of services available.
 Speak to your travel agent about your specific requirements or visit the Can Go Everywhere and People With Disability Australia websites.